wso2/docs-choreo-dev/en/docs/develop/components/service.md

 * name: A unique name for the endpoint, which Choreo will use to generate the managed API.
 * port: The numeric port value that gets exposed via this endpoint.
 * type: The type of traffic this endpoint is accepting, such as REST, GraphQL, or gRPC.
-* visibility: The network level visibility of this endpoint, which defaults to "Project" if not specified.
+* networkVisibility: The network level visibility of this endpoint, which defaults to "Project" if not specified.
 Accepted values are "Project", "Organization", or "Public".
 * context: The context (base path) of the API that Choreo exposes via this endpoint.
 This field is mandatory if you set the endpoint type to REST or GraphQL.
 * schemaFilePath: The schema definition file path is specified in this field and defaults to the wildcard route if not provided.
 For REST endpoint types, this field should be a relative path to the Docker context.